 - (A) Gold Metal Tie.
 If there is a tie for the gold medal in any event the following rules shall apply: - (1) Jump.
 A run-off of three jumps per skier between the tied skiers shall be used to break the tie.
 This run-off shall proceed until the tie has been broken.
-The order of skiing shall be the same order as the final event running order.
+The order of skiing shall be determined by the flip of a coin.
 The skier posting the highest score in the run-off shall be declared the event champion, and the skier posting the lower score shall be the silver medalist. - (2) Slalom.
 A run-off of two passes per skier between the tied skiers shall be used to break the tie.
 This run-off shall proceed until the tie has been broken.
-The order of skiing shall be the same order as the final event running order.
+The order of skiing shall be determined by the flip of a coin.
 The skier posting the highest score in the run-off shall be declared the event champion, and the skier posting the lower score shall be the silver medalist. - (3) Tricks.
 A run-off of two passes per skier between the tied skiers shall be used to break the tie.
 This run-off shall proceed until the tie has been broken.
-The order of skiing shall be the same order as the final event running order.
+The order of skiing shall be determined by the flip of a coin.
 The skier posting the highest score in the run-off shall be declared the event champion, and the skier posting the lower score shall be the silver medalist.